-Recently, I was in discussion with a Java user at a bank about the possibilities of using Azul Platform Core to run a range of applications.
+Recently, I was in discussion with a Java user in the finance industry about the possibilities of using Azul Platform Core to run a range of applications.
 One of the most significant advantages for mission-critical enterprise applications is knowing that you have access to the latest security patches and bug fixes.
 With Platform Core, these are provided within a defined SLA after the embargo for updates is lifted (this is essentially the point in time when Oracle release the update to their JDK).

 Security is a very serious concern when sensitive data is in use, and potentially huge sums of money could be stolen.
 I was, therefore, somewhat taken aback when the user said, “We’re not worried about installing Java updates as our core banking services are behind a firewall.”